Managing Registrar Placements

 - From May - June, GP registrars review the available placements and approach training facilities.
 This process is similar to advertising a vacancy and receiving expressions of interest from prospective candidates.

-- May - June, training facilieis review and interview the GP registrars and submit preferences for whom they wish to employ at their practice.
+- May - June, training facilities review and interview the GP registrars and submit preferences for whom they wish to employ at their practice.

 - By the end of June, GP registrars submit their placement preferences for the training facility they wish to be places with.

-- During July, WAGPET distributes the placement match results; any unmatched GP registrars or training facilities will need to enter the Round Two of matching.
+- During July, WAGPET distributes the placement match results; any unmatched GP registrars or training facilities will need to enter the second round of matching.